 More than 40 years ago, Erickson found his muse in concrete and the grey skies and watery light of his beloved West Coast.
-The modernist architect, who turns 82 next month and still labours away in his False Creek office, is now the subject of a huge retrospective at the Vancouver Art Gallery.
+The modernist architect is now the subject of a huge retrospective at the Vancouver Art Gallery.

 A cornerstone event of the museum’s 75th anniversary year, Arthur Erickson: Critical Works is, according to guest curator Nicholas Olsberg, a summary of Erickson’s resumé and an argument for his legacy.
 The exhibit highlights 12 key projects, from Simon Fraser University (1963) to the Museum of Glass (2002) in Tacoma, Wash.
 Stretching across the VAG’s entire second floor – 12,000 square feet in all – the show includes architectural drawings transferred onto huge vinyl hangings, new photographs and time-lapse video projections.
 It also features a string of unshuttered gallery windows that overlook Erickson’s landmark Robson Square project.